Raid-Training-Initiative/RTI/text/main/faq.md

 `[•]` **Kill runs** are generally made with the intent of getting a number of bosses or wings down.
 These are regular LFG raids that require experience with the fights and will not include explanations.
 While KP/LI requirements will never be present, you are expected to join these raids with a decent level of comfort and familiarity with the boss and your class.
 `[•]` **CM runs** are progression on certain raid challenge motes, which are essentially more difficult versions of raid bosses.
 For these, familiarity with the normal-mode version of the boss(es) is almost always required.
 _ _
-`[5] Do I need to be able to talk on Discord/Teamspeak?` You must be able to listen during an RTI run.
+`[5] Do I need to be able to talk on Discord voice chat?` You must be able to listen during an RTI run (hearing impairments notwithstanding).
 Talking is not required but is encouraged.
 _ _
 `[6] Do I need to be in the in-game guild to join your raids?` No!
 You can join our raids without being in our in-game guild.
 However, if you want a spot in the in-game guild, check out #guild_join_requests.